-55 M.
+55 N. Comments of the comments of

 Shows that the transmitter has been muted.
 This is the case if the transmitter and receiver are working on different frequencies, if the receiver is not getting a usable signal or if you have muted the transmitter by briefly pressing the main switch.

 56 Shows the output power.